arviz-devs/arviz-project/governance/community_architecture.md

 # Community Architecture

 * General Contributors
+* {ref}`recurrent_contributor_description`
 * {ref}`core_contributor_description` (of which Council members are also a part of)
 * 7 Person steering council ({ref}`council_description`)

 Anyone working with ArviZ has the responsibility to personally uphold the Code of Conduct.
 Core Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.

+(recurrent_contributor_description)=
+## Recurrent Contributors
+Recurrent Contributors are those individuals who contribute recurrently to the project and can provide valuable insight on the project.
+They are therefore actively consulted and can participate in the same communication channels as Core Contributors.
+However, unlike Core Contributors, Recurrent Contributors don't have voting, managing or writing rights.

+In practice, this translates in participating from private team discussions (i.e. in Slack or live meetings) but not being able to vote in elections for the Random Variables Council members nor having commit rights on GitHub.

+The Recurrent Contributor position will often be an intermediate step for people in becoming Core Contributors once their contributions are frequent enough and during a sustained period of time.
+But it is also an important role by itself for people who want to be part of the project on a more advisory-like role, as they for example might not have the time availability or don't want the responsibilities that come with being a Core Contributor.

+The process for new people to join the project as recurrent contributors is described at {ref}`contributor_onboarding`.
+Recurrent or core contributors can nominate anyone to join the project as a recurrent contributor.

+### Current Recurrent Contributors
+Current recurrent contributors are listed {ref}`on this page <recurrent_contributor_list>`

 (core_contributor_description)=
 ## Core Contributors